solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 Magento is a powerful e-commerce and marketing platform suitable for small and large businesses.
-There are multiple implementations available on the Azure Marketplace, including [this offering][79] that provides a Helm chart for a Kubernetes deployment.
+There are multiple implementations available on the Azure Marketplace, including [this offering][55] that provides a Helm chart for a Kubernetes deployment.

-## Resources

--   [Tutorial: Deploy a Spring Boot application on AKS cluster with MySQL Flexible Server in a VNet][Microsoft documentation]
--   [Tutorial: Deploy WordPress app on AKS with Azure Database for MySQL - Flexible Server]

 ## 12 / Summary